StefanM98/Neighborhood-Map/README.md

 - Filter the locations by type (ex: attraction, landmark etc.)
 - Add other APIs like Foursquare or Yelp for more information
 - Add light or dark theme options
+- Handle layout changes with knockout rather than jQuery
+- Replace deprecated success and error with .done() and .fail()